mothinap/Proj-for-BH-Int/README.md

 # Proj-for-BH-Int
-Iris Classification using Machine Learning
+Iris Classification and House Prediction using Machine Learning